Publications

 Understanding the role of caesium additive in cobalt catalysts for ammonia synthesis, „Journal of Thermal Analysis and Calorimetry”

-Ronduda H., Zybert M., Patkowski W., Lemańska M., Ostrowski A., Sobczak K., i Raróg-Pilecka W., Understanding the role of caesium additive in cobalt catalysts for ammonia synthesis, „Journal of Thermal Analysis and Calorimetry”, 2025.
+Ronduda H., Zybert M., Patkowski W., Lemańska M., Ostrowski A., Sobczak K., Raróg-Pilecka W., Understanding the role of caesium additive in cobalt catalysts for ammonia synthesis, „Journal of Thermal Analysis and Calorimetry”, 2025.

 DOI: